mahrukh-k/AI-Project/README.md

 The file DatasetOne.csv contains all these data (1.05 Gb) The file DatasetTwo.csv contains another (smaller) subset of this same query (700 Mb)

-There are many duplicates between these tow data sets
+There are many duplicates between these two data sets

 **2. Tweets containing the terms tran AND Norfolk, from February 13 to March 15, 2023: 124k tweets**